 Backup Boarding Groups

-Disney has also recently introduced a “Backup Boarding Groups” system.
-Regular boarding groups will start filling up as normal every morning, immediately upon park opening.
+Disney has also introduced a “Backup Boarding Groups” system.
+Regular boarding groups start filling up as normal every morning, immediately upon park opening.
 However, there are now additional “Backup Boarding Groups” that additional guests can be put into, giving them the opportunity to ride.

 If Rise of the Resistance is running efficiently during that day and all the guests in the regular groups ride before the end of park hours in Hollywood Studios, Disney is then queuing up guests from the backup groups.
 This means that those guests then have the possibility to get to ride Rise of the Resistance.